How to Cut a Groove or Channel on Wood Without a Router

 Molding with a Scratch Stock

-A simple tool, called the scratch stock, was used in cabinet shops, when only a small amount of a particular molded edge was needed, such as a triple beaded edge for the top of a dresser.
-This tool consisted of a clamp to hold the blade, with a lip to align it with the edge of the board to be molded.
+A simple tool called the scratch stock was used in cabinet shops when only a small amount of a particular molded edge was needed, such as a triple-beaded edge for the top of a dresser.
+This tool consisted of a clamp to hold the blade and a lip to align it with the edge of the board to be molded.
 There was no shaped shoe, like on a molding plane.

 Blades for the scratch stock were usually ground from pieces of old, broken bandsaw blades.
-In the photo above, the author used a broken sawzall blade for the scratch stock.
-The working end of this blade is not visible in the photo, as it sticks out underneath the tool, but it is ground to provide a triple bead on the edge of a board.
-The end sticking up has been ground to provide a different profile.
+The author used a broken sawzall blade for the scratch stock in the photo above.
+The working end of this blade is not visible in the image, as it sticks out underneath the tool, but it is ground to provide a triple bead on the edge of a board.
+The end sticking up has been ground to give a different profile.
 All that would be needed to use that end would be to reverse it in the tool handle.

 How to Cut a Slot in Wood